igniuss/DiscordHackerWeek/Readme.md

 Join our [Discord](https://discord.gg/VMBn2yV) if you want to learn about the development!

 Want to add this bot to the server?
-You can [Totally do that!](https://discordapp.com/oauth2/authorize?client_id=591408341608038400&scope=bot&permissions=355392)
+You can [Totally do that!](https://discordbots.org/bot/591408341608038400)

+Don't forget to vote for us on [DiscordBots.org!](https://discordbots.org/bot/591408341608038400) if you like what we're doing!

 # Discord Hacker Week Bot